Last Updated on September 6, 2021 by Carla Jonas

 Image Source: Amazon

-Color: Typically red or pink gemstones, Star Rubies can also be orange, purple or brownish-red, all depending on the amount of iron and chromium found in their composition.
+Color: Typically red or pink gemstones, Star Rubies can also be orange, purple or brownish-red.
+The exact shade depends on the amount of iron and chromium found in their composition.

 Characteristics and Uses: Star Rubies are a rare type of Rubies that also present asterism: a six-rayed star that shines on the surface of the gems.
 Star Rubies come with outstanding hardness (9), which makes them ideal in the creation of elegant jewelry that is worn every day.
 The opaque varieties of Star Ruby are used for carvings.